 The approach followed for bonus payments should also be followed for termination payments.
 That is, where a decision is made in the reporting period to pay an employee a termination payment, the amount should be included in calculating the employee’s total remuneration whether or not the payment was made in the reporting period.

-The amounts presented in the executive remuneration KMP table for persons remunerated under Remuneration Tribunal Determinations may differ to the amounts disclosed in the determinations.
-Differences may relate to timing of when these persons commenced, or the inclusion of accrual information.
-Commonwealth companies should include a note in their remuneration disclosures that explains the difference between the remuneration determined by the Remuneration Tribunal and that disclosed in the annual report in accordance with the PGPA Rule.
+The amounts presented in the executive remuneration KMP table for persons remunerated under Remuneration Tribunal Determinations may differ to the amounts disclosed in the determinations for its bands.
+Differences may relate to the timing of when these persons commenced, or the inclusion of accrual information as the Remuneration Tribunal determines remuneration and allowances on a cash basis.
+Commonwealth companies should include a note in their remuneration disclosures to explain the difference between the remuneration determined by the Remuneration Tribunal and that reported in their annual report.

 Elements of executive remuneration